Vaping is much less harmful than smoking. The vapour created from a vape device contains significantly fewer harmful chemicals than cigarette smoke.

 Does vaping make you fat?

 No, there is no scientific evidence that vaping contributes to a gain in body weight.
-Quality e-liquids (such as the ones that we produce at T-Juice) do not contain sugars and, therefore, their caloric contribution is practically non-existent.
+Quality e-liquids (such as the ones that we produce at T-Juice) do not contain sugars.
+Therefore, their caloric contribution is practically non-existent.

 Is vaping without nicotine bad for your lungs?

 No, vaping without nicotine is not inherently bad for lungs.
 There is currently no scientific evidence that vaping good quality e-liquids with a suitable device is detrimentally bad for your health.